TalesPinto/pragmatic-energy/README.md

 ## Access
 This app is yet to be deployed however can be accessed by manual installation.
 To do so, you will need:
-- A valid Google Maps API key (can be acquired [here](https://developers.google.com/maps/documentation/javascript/get-api-key)) and a valid Commodities API key (can be acquired [here](https://commodities-api.com/)).
+- A valid Google Maps API key (can be acquired [here](https://developers.google.com/maps/documentation/javascript/get-api-key)) and a valid Yahoo Finance RapidAPI key (can be acquired [here](https://rapidapi.com/apidojo/api/yahoo-finance1)).
 Both API keys should be inserted into the .env.sample file
 - To install the dependencies listed in the package.json file
 - To populate the database with the stations information.
 This can be done by running the ```import_stations.js``` file